farmera/sare_grant/study_methods.md

 * Are in-season models predictive of sugarcane yield potential, based on time-series analysis of low-cost NDVI?

 Early in the project we experimented with various capture systems and suspension methods using kites and balloons.
-The challenges facing any aerial photography system based on wind power are variability in the control of height and nadir position of the cameras; weight of the camera rig; getting consistent results over time.
+The central challenge facing any aerial photography system based on wind power alone is variability in the control of the height and nadir position of the cameras.
+The vagaries of wind also impact the performance of balloons. weight of the camera rig; getting consistent results over time.

 demonstrates output of a kite-suspension system using two consumer-grade cameras modified for NDVI.
 The images are JPEG-compressed and white-balanced prior to capture according to a methodology which will be fully reported.